aifimmunology/MOCHA/README.md

 - L1A_Avg= Avg lambda1 value across samples in group A
 - PDR_B = the probability of detecting a read for that region in group B
 - L1B_Avg= Avg lambda1 value across samples in group B

+to qualify whether that region is differential accessible or not.
+The probability of detection

 # <a name="contact"></a> Contact